Tell us about yourself and our broker partner Mojo will find the best 80% mortgage rates for you

 You're less likely to fall into negative equity compared to a higher LTV mortgage

-A 20% deposit is easier to save up than 30 or 40%, so you might be able to buy your home more quickly and possibly keep some money back for home renovations or an emergency fund
+A 20% deposit is easier to save up than 30 or 40%, so you might be able to buy your home more quickly and can keep some money back for home renovations or an emergency fund

 You’ll usually pay a higher rate of interest than with a lower LTV mortgage, such as 70% LTV

-You’ll usually have fewer mortgage deals to choose from compared to those taking out a mortgage with a larger deposit
+You could have fewer mortgage deals to choose from compared to those taking out a mortgage with a larger deposit

 A 20% deposit may still be challenging to save, particularly if you're a first-time-buyer